 While AARP Pennsylvania strongly encourages people to get out and vote for the candidates of their choice, we do not have a political action committee for donating to candidates, we do not endorse or oppose candidates or contribute to any candidate or political party.

-Our goal for the 2023 Philadelphia Mayoral Election is simple: to help Philadelphia voters 50+ and their families - in every neighborhood - understand where the candidates for mayor stand on the issues that matter to them so they can make informed decisions while also making certain they have every opportunity to vote.
+Our goal for the 2023 Philadelphia Mayoral Election was simple: to help Philadelphia voters 50+ and their families - in every neighborhood - understand where the candidates for mayor stand on the issues that matter to them so they can make informed decisions while also making certain they have every opportunity to vote.

 WHO'S ON THE BALLOT FOR MAYOR OF PHILADELPHIA?